-In this section, we develop the syntactic metatheory of DCOI^{ω}, ultimately culminating in subjection reduction, i.e. type preservation of typing with respect to parallel reduction.
-Because the syntactic metatheory has already been established for DCOI by Liu et al. [2024], here we only state without proof the most important lemmas, some of which are used in the next section for the semantic metatheory.
-Nevertheless, everything has been mechanized in Coq, and the development can be found in our public repository at under the proofs/theories directory.
+In this section, we develop the syntactic metatheory of DCOI^ω, ultimately culminating in subjection reduction, i.e. type preservation of typing with respect to parallel reduction.
+Because the syntactic metatheory has already been established for DCOI by Liu et al. [2024b], here we only state without proof the most important lemmas, some of which are used in the next section for the semantic metatheory.
+Nevertheless, everything has been mechanized in Coq, and the development can be found in the supplementary materials under the proofs/theories directory.

-Definitions, lemmas, and theorems given here are annotated with a footnote to the corresponding file and top-level name in the development.
 Some lemmas are presented as admissible derivation rules of the corresponding judgment, which are written with a double horizontal bar instead of a single bar.
 Their corresponding mechanizations are annotated where mentioned in the prose.